rafaelurrutiasilva/Proxmox_on_Nuc/README.md

 Disable the pve-enterprise and ceph-squid repositories.

 - 3.2.6 Update the system<br>
 Go into Updates, refresh and upgrade.
 Reboot the system if prompted.

+- 3.2.7 Update Linux Users
+Install sudo with: <pre>apt install sudo</pre>

+Then add users to the sudo group:
+<pre>usermod -aG sudo jonatan
+usermod -aG sudo filip</pre>

 ## 4. Target Audience
 - This repo is for anyone who wants a step-by-step guide on installing Proxmox VE.